 The securities classified as "available for sale" do not show only basic loan features.
-Thus, the amount of EUR 1,939k (2009: EUR 2,164k) recognized in the balance sheet caption "Accumulated other comprehensive losses" would need to be recycled through the profit and loss statement as "Financial expenses".
+Under IFRS 9 the category "available for sale" will cease to exist.
+Thus, the amount of EUR -3,304k (2010: EUR -1,939k) recognized in the balance sheet caption "Accumulated other comprehensive losses" would need to be recycled through retained earnings.
+Fair value changes occurring after first application of IFRS 9 would be recognized through profit and loss.